Project works and Diploma theses

 5. Project/ diploma theses in collaboration with engineering firms and companies

-Please feel free to contact us about topics in collaboration with companies!
+Please feel free to contact us about collaboration opportunities with companies!

 Details of the task will be specified prior to commencement.